Chris44442/de10nano/README.md

 On a SoC the u-boot or OS can access the FPGA Manager in order to configure the FPGA.
 The FPGA Config Tool runs on any embedded Linux like Angstrom or Buildroot.

-This tool has been made by Nicolás Hasbún and is available on [his Github](https://github.com/nhasbun/de10nano_fpga_linux_config).
+This tool was developed by [Nicolás Hasbún](https://github.com/nhasbun/de10nano_fpga_linux_config).
 Due to minor changes, there is a copy in this repo as well.
-This is fully implemented in C using direct register access to configure the FPGA via HPS FPGA Manager.
+It is fully implemented in C using direct register access to configure the FPGA via HPS FPGA Manager.
 Partial reconfiguration might be worth studying in the future.

 Get the appropriate cross compiler with: